uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [Toronto Islands](http://www.torontoisland.com)

 The islands are a surprising escape from the city only a short ferry ride away from the bustling downtown core.
-Centre Island is often considered the jewel of the bunch, with public picnic sights, a water park
+Centre Island is often considered the jewel of the bunch, with public picnic sights, Centreville amusement park (including a petting zoo) and the massive Lake Ontario Pedestrian Pier.